-Nevis Islands Charter Fishing
+Nevis Island Charter Fishing

 Nevis (pronounced as “nay-vis”) is a small volcanic Caribbean island shaped like an old Spanish piece of Eight that lies between St. Kitts to the north, just separated by a narrow channel aptly called the “Narrows”, and the island of Montserrat approximately 62 km (38.5 miles) to the south.

 For those looking to fish big Mahi or Tuna, they’ll find these waters holding plenty from November to February.
-Throughout the year, closer inshore you’ll catch Snapper, Grouper, Jacks and Trigger fish as well as many other smaller species.
+Throughout the year, closer inshore you’ll catch a variety of Snapper, Grouper, Jacks, and Triggerfish as well as many other smaller species.

 This popular event has been attracting anglers from all over the Caribbean for more than 20 years.
 Charter rates here on Nevis are very reasonable in comparison to some of the other more popular Caribbean destinations, making it a very attractive consideration.

-More Than Just Fishing in Nevis
+More Than Just Fishing on Nevis

-A little more perspective on Nevis history and culture.
-It has been said that Nevis got its name from Christopher Columbus who landed here 1493 and named it “Nuestra Señora del las Nieves” (which means Our Lady of the Snows) when he mistakenly took the clouds that surround the 3200 ft Mt.
+A little more perspective on Nevis’s history and culture.
+It has been said that Nevis got its name from Christopher Columbus who landed here in 1493 and named it “Nuestra Señora de las Nieves” (which means Our Lady of the Snows) when he mistakenly took the clouds that surround the 3200 ft Mt.
 Nevis, or Nevis Peak as the inactive volcano on Nevis is called, for snow.

 Another historic figure tied to Nevis was Alexander Hamilton, Nevis’ most famous son.
-Hamilton, who went on to play a major role in the American Revolutionary war as General Washington’s top aid and later became the United States’ first Secretary of the Treasury was born in Charlestown, Nevis.
+Hamilton, who went on to play a major role in the American Revolutionary War as General Washington’s top aide and later became the United States’ first Secretary of the Treasury, was born in Charlestown, Nevis.

-Here they have adopted the motto “Too blessed to be stressed” and Liming, that popular Caribbean slang that essentially means to just chill or be care free, is done to perfection.
+Here they have adopted the motto “Too blessed to be stressed” and Liming, that popular Caribbean slang that essentially means to just chill or be carefree, is done to perfection.
 And after a day of intense charter boat fishing, liming may be just the thing you’ll want to do here in beautiful Nevis.